There are no Cubic Graphs on 26 Vertices with Crossing Number 10 or 11: Proving that Conjecture (ii) is true

 \begin{proof}Consider any cubic graph $G$ with girth 3.
 Then $G$ contains at least one triangle.
 Consider the three vertices in one such triangle.
 There are only three possibilities.
 Either none of the vertices are involved in a second triangle, two of vertices are, or all three are.
-In the third case the graph must be $K_4$, so we exclude it from consideration.
-If none of the vertices are involved in a second triangle, it is clear that the triangle could be contracted to a single vertex without altering the crossing number.
-If two of the vertices are involved in a second triangle, they must form a diamond which can also be contracted to a single vertex without altering the crossing number.
-In both cases, a smaller cubic graph is obtained with the same crossing number.
-Noting that cubic graphs with fewer than 26 vertices have crossing number no larger than 8, the result follows immediately.
-These situations are displayed in Figure \ref{fig-girth3}.\end{proof}
+These three cases are illustrated in Figure \ref{fig-girth3}.
+In the third case the graph must be $K_4$, which is planar.
+If none of the vertices are involved in a second triangle, it is clear that the triangle could be contracted to a single vertex without altering the crossing number, and what results is a smaller cubic graph with the same crossing number.
+In \cite{exoo} it was shown that no cubic graphs with fewer than 26 vertices have crossing number larger than 8, and hence the result follows immediately.